 All minors under age 18 are required to have a work permit in order to hold a job.
-Information about the work permits may be obtained from the home school.
-Valley STEM students will obtain "work permits" from Mrs. Cene in the Board of Education Office.
+Information about the work permits may be obtained from the home school district.
+Valley STEM students will obtain work permits from the school counselor's office or through the Ohio Department of Commerce website.
+The application AND physician's certificate must be completed and returned to the Valley STEM office.
+Please allow for necessary processing time for your work permit.